 Grinding your coffee beans can take some practice.
 Two things will dictate the fineness or coarseness of the grind size you’re looking for.
 First, the brewing method significantly determines how fine or coarse your grounds should be.

 Unfortunately, under extraction can result from your coffee maker not functioning correctly.
-Often, if your coffee maker is older, it may begin to have a difficult time heating the water to the necessary temperature.
+If your coffee maker is older, it may be difficult to heat the water to the necessary temperature.

-When this occurs, the grounds are under-extracted, preventing all the good oils and coffee flavors from being extracted to make that perfect cup of coffee.
+When this occurs, the grounds are under-extracted.
+This prevents all the good oils and coffee flavors from being extracted to make that perfect cup of coffee.

-Another issue with a coffee machine not functioning correctly is when the brew time is shortened to the point that the water does not have enough time to extract all the good oils and flavor from the coffee grounds.
+Another issue is when the brew time.
+When the time is shortened too much the water doesn’t have enough time to extract the oils and flavor from the coffee grounds.

 For the typical person, these issues usually warrant a new coffee machine.